Ethical issues in sales and marketing have become a hot topic in the past few years.

 Keep in mind that business success isn’t always about making a sale.
 Marketing ethics effectively foster trust and relationship-building.

-These two characteristics will help businesses grow faster than any promotion ever could.
+These two characteristics will help your businesses grow faster than any promotion ever could.

 2. Negative Marketing

-Although every company strives to gain consumer preference and loyalty over competitors, advertising that highlights the negative aspects of a competitor’s offering is unethical.
+Although every company strives to gain consumer loyalty and preference over competitors, advertising that highlights the negative aspects of a competitor’s offering is unethical.

-You can avoid this practice by establishing clear standards for all promotional activities and messaging and effectively communicating these to company marketers.
+You can avoid this practice by establishing clear guidelines for all promotional activity and messaging and clearly communicating these to company marketers.

 3. Unethical Data Gathering

-Market research is hugely beneficial to businesses at all stages of their operations.
-Using accurate consumer data to formulate and execute market strategies can significantly increase the effectiveness and ROI of promotional activities.
+Market research is highly beneficial to companies of all levels of business.
+From the accurate consumer information, creating and executing market strategies can significantly improve the effectiveness and ROI of advertising campaigns.

 However, you must collect data ethically.
-Before beginning market research activities, you should ponder governmental data and privacy protection policies and ensure full compliance with these regulations.
+Before you can start conducting market research activities, you must think about government data and privacy protection regulations and stay in full compliance with the same.

 4. Pricing Techniques